International Standards

 The FATF Recommendations are recognised as the international standard for the combating of money laundering and the financing of terrorism and proliferation of weapons of mass destruction.
 They were most recently updated in 2012.

-Further information and a copy of the 'International standards on combating money laundering and the financing of terrorism & proliferation' (the 'FATF Recommendations') are available from the FATF website or by following this link.
+Further information and a copy of the 'International standards on combating money laundering and the financing of terrorism & proliferation' (the 'FATF Recommendations') are available from the FATF website.

 IOPS Principles